Our Review Process

 With chicken as the main ingredient, this formula is high in protein but fairly low in fat and calories.
 The dry matter protein content is about 80% but the food only contains about 13% fat.
 While 13% exceeds AAFCO’s minimum recommendation of 9% dry matter fat in a feline diet, we like to see formulas that come closer to 20%.

-Though this recipe may not be ideal for cats who need to gain weight, it’s perfect for picky eaters with its shredded texture and high moisture content makes it a good food topper or mixer.
+Though this recipe may not be ideal for cats who need to gain weight, it’s perfect for picky eaters.
+Its shredded texture and high moisture content make it a good food topper or mixer.
 This food could also be a good choice for cats who need to watch their weight.

 Ingredients